How to work with SQL aliases in dbForge Studio for SQL Server

-dbForge Studio can automatically generate aliases for all table objects, such as a table, a view, a table-valued function, and a synonym, referenced in the FROM list of the SQL document.
-You can generate custom aliases from the Options dialog.
+dbForge Studio can automatically generate aliases for all table objects referenced in the FROM clause, including tables, views, table-valued functions, and synonyms.
+You can set up alias generation in the Options dialog.

 To open the Options dialog: